nocounter87/nocounter87/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->- 🔭 Currently working on this book and will keep updating exercise in the book
+-->- 🔭 Currently working on book《Neural Networks from Scratch in Python》and will keep updating exercise in the book